-- This immersive activity will take place in the second summer of the program (following your second year in the College), and is meant to expand your leadership skills and to engage.
+- This immersive activity will take place in the second summer of the program (following your second year in the College), and is meant to expand your leadership skills and to engage a community.
 There are a number of different frameworks that you may consider, including opportunities within the US and abroad.
 Scholars have the option to continue their research, either in the same location or in a different environment or location.
 The expectation is that this summer Scholars will build on the research of the previous summer, and that they will assume more responsibilities and/or a leadership role in their engagement with the topic.
 Alternatively, Scholars are welcome to apply the research they pursued in the previous summer to a field work position, and to consider roles in which they might pursue an 'applied research' opportunity.
 Finally, Scholars have the option to engage in an internship position that allows them to engage with a community that will benefit from their contributions, and that will allow them to utilize your leadership training.
 The goal of this second summer is to allow you to build on the skills you developed in your first year, and to provide you with the opportunity to contribute to or address a predicament or challenge of a community to which you are committed.
 (If this is a scholarly group, this might be an underexplored area of study; if this is a social group, this might be about an issue of, for example, injustice or underrepresentation; if this is an environmental group, it might address a specific area, such as climate change.)

 In addition, your leadership skills will be further honed by several contributions that you are expected to make to the Columbia community.